 |Prof. Danielle Mazza||Department of General Practice, School of Primary Health Care, Monash University.|

 Management and advisory structure

-PULSAR project is being managed through a project steering group (Chair: Prof Graham Meadows), and Project Management Office managed by Professor Meadows.
+PULSAR project was managed through a project steering group (Chair: Prof Graham Meadows), and Project Management Office managed by Professor Meadows.
 Each of the 4 modules has a task group and chairperson.

 The module task groups and chairs are:

-- Adaptation Module (Chair's: John Julian and Christine Thornton)
+- Adaptation Module (Chair's: John Julian, Christine Thornton & Graham Meadows)